SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/fitting_help.rst

 a graph of the chosen model, calculated using default parameter values, will appear.
 The graph will update dynamically as the parameter values are changed.

-..
-TODO: uncomment after Category_Manager done
-..
 You can decide your own model categorizations using the :ref:`Category_Manager`.

 Once you have selected a model you can read its help documentation by clicking on the *Help* button.
 Additionally, right clicking on the empty space in the parameter table will display a short description of the model.

 .. image:: descr_fig.png